cloudfour/pleasantest/README.md

 Test Mule is a library that allows you to use real browsers in your Jest tests.
 Test Mule is focused on helping you write tests that are [as similar as possible to how users use your application](https://twitter.com/kentcdodds/status/977018512689455106).
 It is built on [Puppeteer](https://github.com/puppeteer/puppeteer), [Testing Library](https://testing-library.com), and [jest-dom](https://github.com/testing-library/jest-dom).

+This exists because there is not an existing solution for browser testing that uses a real browser, supports Testing Library out of the box, and integrates with Jest and non-browser tests.

 ## Usage

 ### Getting Started